 The two Show Your Work books have more than a title in common.
 Although they approach the topic from different angles, both touch on the value of sharing your knowledge.

 In Kleon’s Show Your Work!
-10 Ways to Share Your Creativity and Get Discovered, he encourages people to let others into your creative process rather than waiting until you have polished work.
+10 Ways to Share Your Creativity and Get Discovered, he encourages people to let others into their creative process rather than waiting until they have polished work.
 He encourages readers to be open, generous, brave, and productive.

 Kleon’s book is like a pep talk, and here are some of the tips that connected for me:

 - Curate content from those you respect.

 - Tell good stories – they get better the more you tell them.

 - Don’t spam – be a fan first.
 Listen, be thoughtful, be considerate.

 I also loved this Annie Dillard quote that Kleon shared:

 “The impulse to keep to yourself what you have learned is not only shameful, it is destructive.
 Anything you do not give freely and abundantly becomes lost to you.
 You open your safe and find ashes.”